deadc0de6/dotdrop/README.md

 ```

 Installing the dotfiles (the `--profile` switch is not needed if
-the hostname matches the entry in the config file):
+the hostname matches the *profile* entry in the config file):
 ```bash
 # on home computer
 $ dotdrop.sh install --profile=home